 For example, many startups list roles in Business Development that sound the same.
 But when looking closely at the listings, you may notice that some of them include sales responsibilities and client relations, while others focus on KPI management.

 Even if it may seem like the same role, there may be some key differences in responsibilities.
-So can you submit the exact same CV to these different employers?
+So can you submit the same CV to these different employers?

 The answer is no. Review your resume content against the keywords used in each job description to update it as required.

-Include up to 12 Keywords in your Summary Qualifications
+Include up to 12 Keywords in Your Summary Qualifications

 As we mentioned above, some recruiters only look at your summary of qualifications…well, when you have one because 95% of applicants don’t include one! – so make sure to use the right jargon.

 Here’s a word of caution.
 Only include keywords you can support through verifiable work experience.
-For example, don’t list Project Management in your skillset if you cannot provide a concise example of how you organised a project and brought it to the finish line.
+For example, don’t list Project Management in your skillset if you cannot provide a concise example of how you organized a project and brought it to the finish line.